ahmed-hm/auth-svc/README.md

 ```

 The application will be available at http://localhost:3000.
-Note that docker-compose overrides some environment variables to run the application within the container.
+Note that docker-compose overrides some environment variables to run the application within the container, you can find the overrides in the `docker-compose.yml` file under the auth-svc service.

 ## API Documentation

-The API documentation is available at http://localhost:3000/docs
+The API documentation will be available via Swagger at http://localhost:3000/docs

 ## Database